Sarasvathi24/Data_Science_Projects/Project_5/README.md

-# Carbon Emission from Vehicles
+# Telco Service prediction for Targetted Marketing

 ## Introduction
 This project aims to predict the type of telecommunication services offered to customers based on various demographic and behavioral features.
 By analyzing these predictions, we aim to help telecommunication companies tailor their services for targetted marketing and improve customer retention.